Camel (cigarette): 'Hidden' camel images

 According to a legend, the artist who drew the image of the camel was Belgian and did not like the marketing manager of Camel so he introduced a design of Manneken Pis (a bronze statue of a very typical urinating child from Belgium).
 When examined closely, some people claim to see a man with an erection in the shadows on the camel's left leg.
 Another legend says the leg image is a nude woman.
 Some people claim that you can see the image of a baboon or another type of monkey on the back of the dromedary, some even say that you can see eagles near the head and a fish in the central area.
 It is considered unlikely that these images were drawn on purpose, rather they are the product of the shading of the drawing.

 Sponsorship

 Formula One

-Camel was a sponsor of various Formula One teams over the years, either appearing as a major or a minor sponsor.
+Camel has been a sponsor of various Formula One teams since :